gitkraken2021/FirstAssignment/README.md

  Use GIT BASH

  1. Clone the Repository FirstAssignment using git clone command
+ 2. Change directory to the Repo in local (cd FirstAssignment)
- 2. Create a directory with **your** **name** in Local WorkSpace
+ 3. Create a directory with **your** **name** (ex:FirstAssignment/anand) in Local WorkSpace

       a.
-Add the directory to the Staging Environment
+Add a test file into the directory (ex: FirstAssignment/anand/testfile.txt)

       b.
+Check git status

+      c.
+Add the directory to the Staging Environment (use git add <filename/directory> / git add ./ git add <filenames> / git add filename with regular_expression/wildcard )

-Commit the directory to Local Repo with **proper description**
+      c.
+Commit the directory to Local Repo with **proper description** (git commit -m "Give proper description")

- 3. Pull the changes from the Remote
-     **Note** : There will be multiple users pushing their files/directory to Remote
+ 4. Pull the changes from the Remote  (git pull origin master) **Note** : There will be multiple users pushing their files/directory to Remote

- 4. Push local changes to Remote Repository (First Assignment)
+ 5. Push local changes to Remote Repository ( git push )

- 5. Add a simple text file (.txt) and push the code to your remote directory

  6. Create a file (PyGitTest.py), add some executable statements and push the script/file under FirstAssignment/

-     **Note:** This file is accessed by multiple users Don't edit or update others statements, instead add a new statement You might end up with conflict issues, if you haven't properly pulled/merged Push your changes to Remote
+     **Note:** PyGitTest.py is placed directly under FirstAssignment/PyGitTest.py This file is accessed by multiple users Don't edit or update others statements, instead add a new statement You might end up with conflict issues, if you haven't properly pulled/merged Push your changes to Remote